Avian Expert Articles

 sun conure, sun parakeet

-Lafeber’s Global Parrot Conservation Spotlight January 2024: The Sun Conures of Guyana
+Lafeber’s Global Parrot Conservation Spotlight January 2024: The Sun Conures Of Guyana

 This month’s Lafeber Global Spotlight takes us to the village of Karasabai in Guyana, which is the only place wild sun conures (Aratinga solstitialis) can be studied in their natural habitat.
 Local rangers, with support through One Earth Conservation, are braving towering heights to study these raucous parakeets to document behaviors that can help shape conservation efforts for these eye-catching birds.